anoopelias/jsplay/Readme.md

 ## Submission
 Once you have completed the development, you can submit your program as below,

-Use 'ping' to make sure server is up and running
+Use `ping` to make sure server is up and running

 ```
 $ ./bin/jsplay ping
 Response to ping for anoopelias at Sun Apr 01 2018 04:33:13 GMT+0530 (IST)
 ```

-Use 'submit' to submit your program to the server.
+Use `submit` to submit your program to the server.
 The server will evaluate your program and respond to your request.

 ```
 $ ./bin/jsplay submit

-Submission report for anoopelias generated at Sun Apr 01 2018 04:29:30 GMT+0530 (IST)
+Submission report for anoopelias generated at Sun Apr 01 2018 04:35:13 GMT+0530 (IST)

 8 Puzzle: